ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ bitterly repented
+their folly who have turned their
+backs to honesty.
+A few years have
+taught them a severe lesson.
+A Beautiful Extract.
+fJeneration after generation have
+felt as we fed now, and their lives
+were as active as our own.
+They pass­
+ed away liko a vapor, while nature
 wore the same aspect as when the Cre­
 ator commanded her to be.
 The
 Heavens shall be as bright over our